 “Jane, let’s have a look upstairs.”

 The second floor was primarily a dormitory operation.
-The group observed a full kitchen, staffed by Asians, preparing the noontime lunch.
+The group observed a full kitchen staffed by Asians preparing the noontime lunch.
 The dining hall had seats for about fifty people.
-Next, the robot traversed the sleeping areas, bunk beds in four large rooms.
-Some women were still sleeping; Carolina assumed that these were the second shift employees who serviced the machinery.
+Next, the robot traversed the sleeping areas with bunk beds in four large rooms.
+Some women were still sleeping; Carolina assumed that these were the second-shift employees who serviced the machinery.
 They also observed a lounge area with women playing computer games or reading Chinese magazines.

-“Carolina, I don’t believe that these women can leave that building.”
+“Carolina, I don’t believe these women can leave that building.”

 “I share that opinion, Jane.”